Ideally located, Hampstead offers a chic and vibrant quality of life along the two beautiful parks of Hampstead Heath and Regents Park.

 Primrose Hill is a small, trendy triangle between Primrose Hill Park and Regents Park where movie stars and other celebrities live in Victorian homes.
 Its park is perched on top of a hill and offers beautiful views across London.

 Finally, West Hampstead is a neighbourhood that attracts young professionals because of its direct link to Canary Wharf on the Jubilee Line.
 With its beautiful Victorian houses, the “mansions” of West Lane are appreciated because they are home to large apartments enjoying private access to beautiful communal gardens.
-Thanks to the Jubilee Line and the over ground station, this area is the only area with easy access to both the International School of Wembley and CFBL.

 Living in Hampstead best places, tips, activities not to be missed :